History of Box Hill Cemetery

 Two notable features within the cemetery are the commemorative arch built in 1923 to mark the 50th anniversary of the cemetery; and the columbarium built in 1929 as a repository for cremated remains.
 Designed by architects Rodney Alsop and A. Bramwell Smith and built by T. F. Crabbe, this building is in the form of a Greek cross; it has a Spanish-tiled gable roof and octagonal tower with a copper dome.
 While the exterior appearance has a distinctive Mediterranean flavour, the proportions of the exterior are Byzantine.
 This building is now included on the register of Heritage Victoria.

 Another interesting item is the large iron bell hanging over the entrance to the current office.
 Cast in Manchester, England in 1886, the bell originally served the Box Hill Fire Brigade at its previous Watts Street premises where it was used to call-out volunteer fire-fighters to emergencies over many years.
-In 1927, the Brigades Board presented the bell to the Box Hill Cemetery where it is rung each evening around 5:00 pm as a signal to cemetery visitors that the gates are soon to close.
+In 1927, the Brigades Board presented the bell to the Box Hill Cemetery.

 With few remaining new burial sites available, the first stage of a community mausoleum was constructed in 2002 to provide 130 crypt spaces on 5 levels.
 Crypts are faced with shutters of imported granite and distinctive architectural features include wide verandahs on all sides supported by brick and rendered pillars in Californian Bungalow style.
 A second stage, offering a further 216 crypts on six levels was built in the same style in 2005.
 The first stage was designed by Brearley Architects and Urban Designers and the subsequent stage by GHD.
 Both buildings were constructed by Milne-Miller Constructions.
 The complex was officially opened by the Hon.
 Daniel Andrews (then Parliamentary Secretary to the Minister for Health) on 20 November 2005.